facu2279/facu2279/README.md

 ### Welcome! 👋

-Hello, my name is Facundo Diaz.
-I am 20 years old and I am a student of computer engineering and software development.
+My name is Facundo Diaz.
+I am 20 years old and I am a software developer and also a computer engineering student.
-Currently studying at Holberton School.
+I finished my foundations program at Holberton School and now I am doing a specialization at Holberton in System programming & Algorithm, also studying about the amazing world of Blockchain

-- To find my portfolio project click here [Portfolio project](https://github.com/facu2279/sigma-crypto_assistant).
+To find my portfolio project click here [Portfolio project](https://github.com/facu2279/sigma-crypto_assistant).

-Here you will find my latest projects ...
+You can also find other simpler projects based on different technologies such as:

 - Python
 - C